pganalyze/pganalyze-docs/log-insights/setup/self-hosted.md

 In order to do that, you need to configure the `db_log_location` in the `pganalyze-collector.conf` file, which should be either the Postgres log file, or the directory in which log files are located.

-We provide a helper for discovering the log directory, which you can run like this:
+We provide a helper for discovering the log directory, which you can run like this as root:

 ```
 pganalyze-collector --discover-log-location